At the Edge of Sound [curated photo essay*2025]

 Waiting is not a pause; it is an operational system.

-Trains keep moving, ferries idle, markets open, and beds empty.
 Somewhere between speed and stand‑still, we are asked to prove we deserve arrival: show a passport, a wage slip, a pulse, a plan.
-Breath becomes paperwork; stomachs become clocks.
+Breathing becomes paperwork; stomachs become clocks.

 Look long enough and you may hear a shared rhythm behind the images: bodies and places ticking together, waiting for permission to finish their sentences.